pschaus/book_lepl1402/source/part1.rst

 As you can see, you can create subclasses of subclasses.
 Note that the constructor uses again :code:`super` to first call the constructor of the superclass and then initializes the new instance variable :code:`magicLevel`.

-How can we call the method :code:`getMagicDamage:code:`?
+How can we call the method :code:`getMagicDamage`?
 Can we do this:

 .. code-block:: java